shahv1057/blog/src/pages/the_weeknd.md

 ### Organize Data

 My next step is to concatenate all lyrics and organize the songs into a Pandas DataFrame.
-After collection and intital organization, the DataFrame looked like this:
+After collection and intital organization, the top and bottom of the DataFrame looked like this:

 ![debatepic](/Plots/weeknd_df_head.png "Logo Title Text 1")
 ![debatepic](/Plots/weeknd_df_tail.png "Logo Title Text 1")

 ### Clean Data

-Clean text data is essential to Natural Language Processing. chose to requires punctuation-free, lowercase text to standardize analysis.
+Clean text data is essential to Natural Language Processing.
+I chose to convert lyrics to punctuation-free, lowercase text to standardize my analysis.
 To make these changes, I built a simple data cleaning function:

 ```
 def clean_data(series):